Manav Kaul: Theatre

 Kaul started a theatre group named Aranya in 2004.
-His influences include Charles Bukowski, Vinod Kumar Shukla and Nirmal Verma, to whom he paid homage in his 2010 play Red Sparrow.
+He was influenced by Charles Bukowski, Vinod Kumar Shukla, and Nirmal Verma, to whom he paid homage in his 2010 play Red Sparrow.

 He has written and directed 13 plays.
 Among his notable plays are Ilhaam, Park and Shakkar Ke Paanch Daane, the last one being his first work as playwright and director.

 In 2004, Kaul staged Shakkar Ke Paanch Daane, a dramatic monologue in Hindi about a small-towner whose "structured middle-India existence begins to feel suspiciously like a lie."
 It featured actor Kumud Mishra, who was to become his longtime collaborator.
 The Mumbai Theatre Guide wrote, "the final poetic denouement is neat, funny, reflective but unfortunately all too expected, all too perfect."
 The play was a stage hit and was performed in English in 2009, from a translation by Arshia Sattar.

 In his next play, Peele Scooter Wala Aadmi Kaul explored a father-son relationship in an open-ended narrative, and adopted a style of poetic dialogue similar to that employed by Vinod Kumar Shukla and Nirmal Verma.
 It won him a Mahindra Excellence in Theatre Award (META) for Best Script in 2006.

 In 2006, moving away from internal monologues, Kaul staged a bitter-sweet meditation on old age called Bali aur Shambhu, featuring Sudhir Pandey and Mishra.
 The Times of India found it "not as philosophical as Shakkar Ke Paanch Daane, yet, it's a story that tugs at your heartstrings and has its moments," while the Mumbai Theatre Guide described it as "one of those plays that appeal to the senses but not to the intellect."
 Said Kaul, "I wrote the play after I visited an old-age home.
 I wanted to show that people in old-age homes also have fun."

 In 2009, Kaul directed Ranga Shankara's Hindi adaptation of Jean-Paul Sartre's Huis Clos, with The Hindu describing his "treatment of non-verbal, physical expression" as impressive.

 Set in 1994, Chuhal, written by Kaul talks about in love, relationships and marriages set in pre-technology times, and has toured in Zee Theater in Mumbai and Delhi, by Theatrenama in Bangalore, and more than one in Hyderabad, once at Ravindra Bharathi and another time at Rangbhoomi Spaces by KissaGo Theatre Group.